aws/aws-cdk/tools/@aws-cdk/node-bundle/README.md

   > This is currently done with [license-checker](https://www.npmjs.com/package/license-checker), but is subject to change.

-- Enforce no circular imports are exhibited in your package, nor in your dependency clojure.
+- Enforce no circular imports are exhibited in your package, nor in your dependency closure.

   > This is currently done with [madge](https://www.npmjs.com/package/madge), but is subject to change.